mariohernandez/mariohernandezio/src/blog/css.md

 }
 ```

-That's not terribly wrong, but before `:not` was a thing, I would do something like this:
+That's not terribly bad, but before `:not` was a thing, I would do something like this (please forgive me):

 ```css
 .my-list {